 Costa Rica’s warmth and humidity enveloped us while we were still at the airport, shaking hands and preparing ourselves for a green, hilly, four-hour bus ride.
 As we bumped our way through the country’s interior, we passed fruits and crunchy snacks, getting to know each other and the verdant landscape.
 Past Lake Arenal, we arrived at Rancho Margot, and were greeted by buffalo, horses, giant hummingbirds, bright flowers, and Scottie and Aaron, who channelled all the vibrancy of the environment and energized us with their bouncing, friendly welcome.

 As we found our bungalows and made our way to dinner, we saw that the farm roared with life, wild and domestic.
-The ranch raised chicken, pigs, and cows, who were our neighbors and our food.
+The ranch raised chicken, pigs such as teacups pigs that can be found at http://www.pamperedpiglets.com/, and cows, who were our neighbors and our food.
 The earth fiercely reclaimed each unattended space: an ecosystem on each rooftop and a bug in every bednet.
 As dark descended on the lush earth, the sounds of the night permeated our welcome meal.
 So did Ginger, the ranch’s golden retriever, who became self-appointed playmaster of every meal, meeting, and lesson we would have throughout the week.
 After a delicious wood oven-cooked dinner made almost entirely of food grown on-site, we bid the students goodnight, to listen to the mystery animals of the nighttime forest and dream about what they had gotten themselves into at the inaugural Penn Impact Lab (PIL).

 PIL originated from our Social Impact House programs, and is offered to Penn undergraduate and graduate students who want to learn how to turn their ideas into action.
 Selected for the potential of their ideas and their passion, the fellows learn the tools and mindset in Costa Rica to build out their ideas over the course of the spring semester.
 I would soon know these twenty-two Penn students, from every school in the university.
 This group of brilliant dreamers were wrapping up their winter breaks with their families and were excited to begin the spring semester.
 But in between, they would pursue a hunch that they wanted to contribute to their communities.
 The students hoped that PIL would help them: “build empathy,” “shake myself out of my bubble of achievement,” “develop a new sense of time,” “build a community with a common goal to help the world,” and “build a venture that’s authentic to my passions.”
 This week would offer them tools to get started, and a community that would persist through the spring semester as they worked to achieve a Penn Impact Lab fellow’s goal: to test one social impact idea by May.